 His intention was to “break the spell” of his home town that is commonly associated solely with the Auschwitz-Birkenau Museum.

 The main concept of TLFO is to build peaceful relations beyond cultural and state borders where there is no place for discrimination, racism, and anti-Semitism.

-Among headliners of 8 editions of the festival were: Scorpions, Queen & Adam Lambert, Elton John, Manu Chao, Eric Clapton, Soundgarden, Sting, Peter Gabriel, and James Blunt.
+Among headliners of 8 editions of the festival were: Scorpions, Queen & Adam Lambert, Elton John, Manu Chao, Eric Clapton, Soundgarden, Sting and more.

-The bands very often visit Auschwitz Memorial before the concerts, as it is just a few blocks away.
+The bands very often visit the Auschwitz Memorial before their concerts, as it is just a few blocks away.

 Let's inspire the change.
-Let's write something about the city and the festival.
-Make more people know about this.
+Let's write something about this city and the amazing festival.
+Let's visit the city after Auschwitz.

 History of the town: http://www.it.oswiecim.pl/History-of-the-town-158.html

-Looking what else to do in the city?
+Looking at what else to do in the city?